darthmorf/TICMod/README.md

 First, we need a Trigger to trigger when a player dies, and store that player in a [datastore](#data-stores).
 Let's call this store `deadplayer`.
 This is achieved by using the [playerdeath](#player-death) command in a trigger:<br/>
 `playerdeath deadplayer`<br/>
 This Trigger's output should then be wired to an Influencer with the [giveitem](#give-item-to-player) command, targeting the [datastore](#data-stores) we created in the the Trigger:<br/>
-`giveitem 28 20 @s deadplayer`<br/>
+`giveitem 28, 20, @s, deadplayer`<br/>
 Now, when a player dies, the trigger will add them to the datastore and send the influencer a signal, which will give them 20 Lesser Healing Potions to the player we just stoed in the datastore!

 ## Credits
 - Thanks to jopojelly for use of his UI Classes.
-- Thanks to Rartrin and direwolf420 for miscellaneous support.
+- Thanks to jopojelly, Rartrin and direwolf420 for miscellaneous support.
 - Thanks to Khaios for the inspiration!

 All other work by darthmorf / Sam Poirier